philipstarkey/bitbucket-hg-exporter/README.md

 ### Does this tool handle author attributions?
 You can specify a mapping between BitBucket and GitHub accounts.
 This will be used in the BitBucket archive template and also any issues imported to GitHub.

 **It is not used for commit attribution in the migrated GitHub repository**.
 You will need to do this by hand, prior to pushing any new commits to the repository.
-GitHub will email you the URL you can use to specify this mapping (through the GitHub web interface) but it will be `<github repo url>/import/authors`
+If converting using GitHub, GitHub will email you the URL you can use to specify this mapping (through the GitHub web interface) but it will be `<github repo url>/import/authors`.
+If you use a local tool, refer to it's documentation for how to specify author mapping.

 ### I have a large number of repositories to backup.
 How do I work around the BitBucket API rate limit?
 This tool allows you to specify multiple BitBucket accounts in order to work around the tiny API rate limit that Atlassian impose.